nischay3x/wan-manage/README.md

 Our hosted service https://manage.flexiwan.com provides a free UI access to the flexiManage service where users can create an account and use up to 3 flexiEdge devices for free.

+## What is included in this repository

+The flexiManage backend component provides REST API for managing the flexiWAN network, configuring and connecting to flexiWAN flexiEdge devices.
+The repository includes two git submodules which are used by the flexiWAN SaaS service and are not open.
+When pulling the flexiManage repository, these submodules would be seen as an empty direcory:
+* client - a git submodule for the flexiWAN SaaS UI.
+The UI provides the user side logic and design for managing the network.
+It uses REST to access flexiManage
+* backend/billing - a git submodule for managing the flexiWAN SaaS billing These submodules are not required for running the backend serivce and used for the UI and Billing additions on top of flexiManage.

 ## Install and use flexiManage locally

 ### Prerequisites